pranavofficial/python/README.md

 _Text Adventure Game_:
 A dynamic text-based adventure game featuring multiple possible endings.
 Developed for personal enjoyment, this project has gained significant interest, with over 50+ downloads to date on the Hackingtons Showcase.

+_PDF text to speech_:
+This project is a Python-based PDF-to-Audio converter that allows users to listen to the content of PDF documents.
+Using PyPDF2 to extract text from each page and pyttsx3 to convert the text into speech, the program reads aloud the text of the selected PDF file.
+It features a simple interface via Tkinter for file selection and allows users to adjust speech rate and volume.
+The tool is useful for individuals with visual impairments, students, or anyone who prefers consuming written content audibly, and it works seamlessly across multiple operating systems.